-4 Things to Expect from Recovery of Labiaplasty
+4 Things to Except from Recovery of Labiaplasty

 Female genitalia surgery is becoming increasingly popular for both cosmetic and functional reasons.
 Women who experience painful sex or have trouble inserting a tampon are good candidates for labiaplasty surgery, as well as women who are uncomfortable with the appearance of their labia.

 Most patients only spend about fifteen minutes in Post-Op recovery.
 Because the anesthesia is still effective for about two hours after surgery, most patients walk out of office free of pain.
 Wear a feminine pad to absorb blood and discharge from the plastic surgery.
 Once the anesthesia wears off, it is normal to experience discomfort and swelling.
 Using an ice pack against the vulva area is encouraged.
 Patients will be prescribed a narcotic pain medication, which can be taken along with other over the counter inflammatory medication.